barendt/gcb535-project/README.md

 Run BLAST by using the wrapper and passing in the local db to use and the taxon of the organism to use for queries:

     ruby blast_wrapper.rb -b blastdb/cae.db -t 9606

+### Mapping gene products to UniProt entries

+1. Download gp2protein mapping files from http://www.geneontology.org/gp2protein.
+2. Load the gp2protein data into the SQLite database, specifying the path to the file and the taxon of the species to which the mapping applies:

+    ruby load_geneproduct_mappings.rb -m path/to/gp2protein/file -t 7227